dinhts/CxHSMM/README.md

 This package implements the **Coxian Hidden Semi-Markov Models** (CxHSMM) described in the following papers:

-Duong, T., Phung, D., Bui, H. and Venkatesh, S, *Efficient Coxian Duration Modelling for Activity Recognition in Smart Environment with the Hidden semi-Markov Model*,  In Second International Conference on Intelligent Sensors, Sensor Networks and Information Processing, Melbourne, 5-6 December 2005.
+Duong, T., Bui, H., Phung, D. and Venkatesh, *Activity Recognition and Abnormality Detection with the Switching Hidden Semi-Markov Model*,  In IEEE Int.
+Conf. on Computer Vision and Pattern Recognition (CVPR), pages 838-845, San Diego, 20-26 June 2005.

 Duong, T., Phung, D., Bui, H. and Venkatesh, *Efficient duration and hierarchical modeling for human activity recognition,* Artificial Intelligence (AIJ), 173(7-8):830-856, 2009.